 Through project-based learning, internships, and research, MIT students are exposed to an in-depth education in engineering principles based on mathematics, computation, and physical and life sciences.
 It isn’t uncommon for MIT graduates of this program to take on leadership roles in electrical engineering and computer science fields.

 MIT’s prestigious Department of Electrical Engineering & Computer Science, which serves over 30% of MIT’s undergraduate students, boasts some of the most outstanding programs in the world.

 - Introductory Programming

-To have a career in the computer sector, prepare an education of a BS degree in Electrical Engineering and Computer Science to be taken at Massachusetts Institute of Technology.
+To have a career in the computer sector, prepare for an education for a BS degree in Electrical Engineering and Computer Science to be taken at the Massachusetts Institute of Technology.